pwh-pwh/walrus_rs/README.md

 async-trait = "0.1"
 ```

-## Example
+## Async Example

-Here's a simple example demonstrating how to use `walrus_rs` to store and read blob and quilt data:
+Here's a simple example demonstrating how to use the async `WalrusClient` to store and read blob and quilt data:

 ```rust
 use walrus_rs::{WalrusClient, WalrusError};